-This is a small surface area but breaks npm ci, breaks reproducible builds, and risks the agent on the next run picking a different resolved version than your teammates have locally.
+This is a small surface area but it breaks npm ci, breaks reproducible builds, and risks Codex resolving a different version on its next run than your teammates have locally.

 Common causes